“Cast your cares on the Lord and he will sustain you he will never let the righteous be shaken. “

-Teachers have one of the most rewarding yet stressful careers out there.
-Educators have the opportunity each day to make a long lasting impact on those that are in their classroom.
+Teachers all over the US are feeling burned out.
+One could say that teachers have one of the most rewarding yet stressful careers out there.
+Educators have the opportunity each day to make a long-lasting impact on those that are in their classroom.
 Along with these opportunities to make a difference, teachers endure a lot of stress throughout the year.
-If this stress continues over time without reprieve, then educators can begin to burnout and leave the profession.
+If this stress continues over time without reprieve, then educators can begin to burn out and leave the profession.
 According to the 2013 Gallup-Health-ways Well-Being Index, the data showed that 46% of teachers have high daily stress across K-12 settings.
 To put that into perspective, the study also puts nursing at 46% and physicians at 45%.
-The American Federation of Teachers (2015) also reported that 78% of teachers in America feel exhausted physically and emotionally at the end of the day.
+The American Federation of Teachers (2015) also reported that 78% of teachers in America feel exhausted physically and emotionally.
 Those are some pretty staggering numbers!

 The data is clear that teachers are in one of the most stressful day in-day out careers in the country.
-Today we are going to explore some of the reasons that teachers may be experiencing burnout and some ways that we can help alleviate some of this stress to enjoy our work more and retain these great teachers in the classroom.
+Let’s explore some of the reasons that teachers may be experiencing burnout.
+Educators and schools can use the information to help alleviate some of this stress.
+We need to retain these great teachers in the classroom.

 What Burnout Looks Like and Why it Occurs

 Prolonged stress without an end in sight brings many teachers to question whether or not they should continue in this profession.
 Burnout can look different for everyone, but below are some examples of what burnout can look like according to School Mental Health Is Not Just for Students: Why Teacher and School Staff Wellness Matters (Lever, Mathis, & Mayworm, 2017).